kumar303/music-arranger/README.md

 It's pretty limited.
 It was designed for the arrangements that I like to [work on](https://soundcloud.com/dj_bylamplight) which are made up of only a few repeating chords and maybe some turn-arounds.
-What I like about this approach is you can collaborate with other musicians around a loose structure.

 [![Build Status](https://travis-ci.org/kumar303/music-arranger.svg?branch=master)](https://travis-ci.org/kumar303/music-arranger)